garrardkitchen/blog/content/posts/modern-javascript.md

 ### Spread

-I was reminded of something useful this morning from a youtube video I was watching.
+I was reminded of something useful this morning (on the morning I wrote this, originally!) from a youtube video I was watching.
 JS passes objects (non-primitives) by reference, ergo, memory pointers, so it is possible to effect an object outside of it's closure.
 So, imagine you return an array of objects (e.g. from a service to a controller).
 It is possible, to effect this array of objects from within the controller.
-One way I have found to avoid this is by using the spread syntax:
+One way I have found to avoid this is by using the `spread` syntax:

 ```js
 private readonly list: string[]